kubevela/kubevela.github.io/versioned_docs/version-v1.3/getting-started/introduction.md

 ### KubeVela vs. PaaS (Heroku, Cloud Foundry, etc.)

-KubeVela is not a PaaS, but you can use it to add PaaS-like features to your application delivery process:

-* A simple deployment abstraction for the developer
-* A catalog of possible customizations(addons), managed by the platform team
-* On-demand staging or development environments

-Using KubeVela is a good way to get many of the benefits of a PaaS (developer productivity and peace of mind), without giving up any **flexibility** to take full control over your infrastructure and tooling.
+KubeVela shares the same goal with the traditional PaaS to provide full application deployment and management capabilities and aim to improve developer experience and efficiency.

+Though the biggest difference lies in **flexibility**.
+KubeVela is fully programmable, all of its deployment workflow and component feature set are LEGO-style CUE modules and can be extended or removed in-place when your needs change.
+As a CD control plane, KubeVela allow you to take full control over your infrastructure and tooling.

 ### KubeVela vs. Helm